 - Perforation Very rarely, the IUD is pushed into and through the wall of the uterus during insertion.
 This is called perforation.
 It could damage your internal organs.
-Sometimes surgery is needed to remove the IUD. - Expulsion Occasionally, the IUD will partly or completely slip out of the uterus.
-This is called expulsion.
-You can become pregnant if it happens. - Pregnancy The chance that a pregnancy will happen is very small.
+Sometimes surgery is needed to remove the IUD. - Expulsion Sometimes the IUD can partly or completely slip out of the uterus, which is called expulsion.
+This happens to about 5% of women who have an IUD.
+You can become pregnant if it happens - Pregnancy The chance that a pregnancy will happen is very small.
 If it does, there is an increased risk of serious, problems including ectopic (tubal) pregnancy, infection, miscarriage, and early labor and delivery.
-We recommend immediate evaluation and removal of the IUD if this happens. - o Infection PID (pelvic inflammatory disease) associated with using an IUD is rare.
+We recommend immediate evaluation and removal of the IUD if this happens. - Infection PID (pelvic inflammatory disease) associated with using an IUD is rare.
 PID may lead to sterility.
 Most PID related to IUD use occurs within three weeks of insertion.

-The copper IUD cannot be used by women who:
+The hormonal IUD cannot be used by women who:

-- o Are, or think they are, pregnant - o Currently have or have had any pelvic infection with the past three months - Currently have signs of a cervical infection or have a known infection such as gonorrhea or chlamydia - Have cervical or uterine cancer that hasn't been treated - o Have certain abnormalities of the uterus - o Have abnormal vaginal bleeding that has not been evaluated - o Have, or may have, an allergy to copper or have Wilson's Disease
+- Are, or think they are pregnant - o Currently have or have had any pelvic infection within the past three months - Currently have signs of a cervical infection or have a known infection such as gonorrhea or chlamydia - Have cervical or uterine cancer that hasn't been treated - Have certain abnormalities of the uterus - o Have abnormal vaginal bleeding that has not been evaluated - o Have liver disease - o Currently have, or have a history of breast cancer

 Tell your clinician if you have any of these risk factors or conditions or any other past or current medical problems or concerns.
 Your clinician will examine you and evaluate your risks - including your risk for STIs - and will help you decide if the IUD is right for you.
-Sometimes special test or follow up may be needed.
+Sometimes special tests or follow up may be needed.

-Warning Signs - Call your healthcare provider right away if you:
+Warning signs - Call your health care provider right away if you:

 - Notice any change in the length of the string or can feel part of the IUD or think your IUD might have fallen out

-- Think you are pregnant
+- o Think you are pregnant

 - Have unusual pelvic pain in your abdomen

 - o Have been, or might have been, exposed to an STI

 - o Have unusual vaginal discharge

 - Have unexplained fever or chills

-- o Have unusually heavy bleeding from the vagina
+- Have unusually heavy bleeding from the vagina.

-Regular physical examinations for routine health care, STI and cancer screening are strongly recommended.
+Regular physical examinations for routine health care and for STIs and cancer screening are strongly recommended.